TrueDub/bootstrap-react-treetable/README.md

 | showPagination | Boolean | Paginate the table, and provide a set of links at the bottom for navigation - default is false | false | No |
 | initialRowsPerPage | Number | Number of rows to display when paginated | 10 | No |

 Should you wish to have multiple header rows, you can supply a **topRows** prop.
 These rows are rendered above the main header row for the table.
+This prop is an array of arrays of objects.

 | Attribute Name | Type | Description | Example | Required |
 | -------------- | ---- | ----------- | ------- | -------- |